filetrust/program-icap/doc/adr/0004-original-and-rebuilt-stores-storage-solution.md

 Access limited to key receipient only.
 CPU overhead for the encryption and decryption of what could potentially be large files, benchmarking of crypto libraries would be required.

+### Preferred Option
+The preferred option for the solution is *Option 4*.
+Option 1 will be used for the initial internal milestone.
+Option 4 will be implemented for the delivered product.

 ## Consequences

 Storing the content in a Persistent Volume would keep the data local to where it is being used.